 Produced by the Metropolitan Museum’s Digital Media Department in collaboration with Instrument, an independent digital creative agency in Portland, The Met app is supported by Bloomberg Philanthropies which, according to Campbell, “made an extraordinary and important investment in the Met’s digital initiatives, and this innovative new app is just one of the results.
 The foundation is an amazing, forward-thinking partner whose generous support will expand the Met experience exponentially across the globe.”

 “The Metropolitan Museum is one of the world’s most important cultural institutions—and the museum’s new app will help open peoples’ eyes to its extraordinary collection and programs like never before,” adds Michael R. Bloomberg, founder of Bloomberg Philanthropies and three-term mayor of New York City.
 “The Met app makes a day at the museum even more rewarding, and by making it possible to experience the museum even when you’re not there, the app is a wonderful way to bring art into more lives, more often.”

-The Met app can be downloaded for free from the App Store at www.AppStore.com/TheMet.
-The museum is currently developing a version for Android users which will launch in 2015.
+The Met app can currently be downloaded for free from the App Store, but the museum is also developing a version for Android users which will launch in 2015.
 For more information about the app, visit www.metmuseum.org.